stonefl/stonefl.github.io/_drafts/2021-05-19-train-register-and-deploy-ml-models-to-azure-kubernetes-cluster.md

 * A Computer Instance that can run this notebook.
 For more information, see [Create and Manage Azure Machine Learning Compute Instance](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-create-manage-compute-instance?tabs=azure-cli)
 * An Azure Kubernetes Service Inference cluster.
 For more information, seee [Create and Attach an Azure Kubernetes Service cluster](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-create-attach-kubernetes?tabs=python)

+You can find the training data and associated notebook from the [github repository](https://github.com/stonefl/deploy_ml_models_to_aks).

 ## 2. Install and Update the Azure Machine Learning SDK

 The Azure Machine Learning SDK is updated frequently.
 Run the following command to install/upgrade to the latest release, along with the additional package to support notebook widgets.

 ```python
 !pip install --upgrade azureml-sdk azureml-widgets